bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 Take caution when setting the `events.defaultMaxListeners` because the change affects *all* `EventEmitter` instances, including those created before the change is made.
 However, calling [`emitter.setMaxListeners(n)`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#events_emittersetmaxlistenersn) still has precedence over `events.defaultMaxListeners`.

 This is not a hard limit.
-The `EventEmitter` instance will allow more listeners to be added but will output a trace warning to stderr indicating that a “possible EventEmitter memory leak” has been detected.
+The `EventEmitter` instance will allow more listeners to be added but will output a trace warning to stderr indicating that a "possible EventEmitter memory leak” has been detected.
 For any single `EventEmitter`, the `emitter.getMaxListeners()` and `emitter.setMaxListeners()` methods can be used to temporarily avoid this warning:

     emitter.setMaxListeners(emitter.getMaxListeners() + 1);
     emitter.once('event', () => {